Menu

 Beating the Heat: How Seniors Can Stay Active During Florida's Summer

-Summer in St. Pete brings long, sunny days perfect for enjoying our beautiful coastline—but also temperatures that can make outdoor activity challenging, especially for older adults.
+Summer in St. Pete brings long, sunny days perfect for enjoying our beautiful coastline—but also temperatures and humidity that can make outdoor activity genuinely risky, especially for older adults.
 As we age, our bodies become less efficient at regulating temperature, and certain medications can increase heat sensitivity.
-But staying inside all summer isn't the answer either.
+Yet spending the whole season indoors is not the answer either.

 Regular physical activity is essential for maintaining strength, balance, heart health, and independence as we age.
-The key is adapting your routine to work with Florida's climate, not against it.
-Here's how to stay active safely when the mercury rises.
+The key is adapting your routine to work with Florida's climate rather than against it.
+With a few smart adjustments—better timing, steady hydration, the right clothing, and a good indoor backup plan—you can keep moving safely from June through September.
+Here is how.

-Understanding why older adults are more vulnerable to heat helps explain why precautions matter:
+Understanding why older adults are more vulnerable to heat helps explain why these precautions matter so much:

-• Reduced sweat production: Our ability to cool through sweating decreases with age
+• Reduced sweat production: Our ability to cool ourselves through sweating decreases with age.

-• Decreased thirst sensation: Older adults may not feel thirsty even when dehydrated
+• Decreased thirst sensation: Older adults often do not feel thirsty even when the body already needs fluids.

-• Chronic conditions: Heart disease, diabetes, and kidney disease affect heat tolerance
+• Chronic conditions: Heart disease, diabetes, and kidney disease all affect how well the body handles heat.

-• Medications: Diuretics, beta-blockers, and some psychiatric medications impair heat regulation
+• Medications: Diuretics ("water pills"), beta-blockers, and some psychiatric medications impair heat regulation or fluid balance.

-• Reduced circulation: Blood flow to the skin decreases, limiting heat dissipation
+• Reduced circulation: Blood flow to the skin decreases with age, limiting how efficiently the body sheds heat.

 Time Your Workouts Wisely

-The most important strategy for summer exercise is choosing the right time of day.
+The single most important strategy for summer exercise is choosing the right time of day.

 Best Times to Exercise

-• Early morning (6-8 AM): The coolest part of the day with the lowest humidity
+• Early morning (roughly 6–8 AM): Usually the coolest part of the day, with the lowest humidity and gentlest sun.

-• Evening (after 6 PM): Temperatures begin dropping, though humidity may still be high
+• Evening (after 6–7 PM): Temperatures begin to ease, though Florida humidity often lingers well into the night.

-• Avoid midday: Between 10 AM and 4 PM, heat and UV exposure are at their peak
+• Avoid midday: Between about 10 AM and 4 PM, heat and UV exposure are at their peak.
+On most summer days this window is best reserved for indoor activity.

-Dehydration is the biggest threat to seniors exercising in the heat, and by the time you feel thirsty, you're already dehydrated.
+Dehydration is the biggest threat to seniors exercising in the heat, and because thirst fades with age, you cannot rely on it as your signal.
+By the time you feel thirsty, you are often already behind.

 Hydration Guidelines

-• Before exercise: Drink 16-20 ounces of water 1-2 hours before activity
+• Before exercise: Drink about 16–20 ounces of water in the hour or two beforehand.

-• After exercise: Drink at least 16-24 ounces to replenish fluids
+• After exercise: Replenish with at least 16–24 ounces to replace what you lost through sweat.

 What to Drink

-• Water is usually sufficient for activities under an hour
+• Water is usually all you need for activities under an hour.

-• Electrolyte drinks (low sugar) can help replace sodium lost through sweat during longer activities
+• Low-sugar electrolyte drinks can help replace the sodium lost through sweat during longer or more intense sessions.

 Signs of Dehydration